 There are several bars, cafes and restaurants to choose from in La Tania, ranging from the excellent Michelin starred ‘Le Farcon’ to the lively Ski Lodge which has its popular happy hour and good value food.
 These are just two examples and there is a good cross section of lively après ski bars offering live music and a vibrant nightlife.

 If you are interested in booking any of our mountain ski chalets for your forthcoming winter holidays, you can do so by calling our expert team on 0151 625 1921 or by booking online.
 You can also arrange of us to call you back at a better time by emailing us here.

 For all of our catered chalets we take a non-refundable deposit of £150 per person.
 We can take payment in £ Sterling or in Euro.
 If paying by £ then this can be done online or over the phone with a credit/debit card; If paying in Euro we will need to take payment over the phone.
-We also accept UK and French cheques and UK and Euro bank transfers.
+We also accept UK and Euro bank transfers.